tinybirdco/low-latency-engine/README.md

 * `has_parking` is True
 * `are_pets_allowed` is True

 In addition, the query time should be less than 700 ms. The discount should be offered to the user in real-time, before he or she completes the booking.
+Finally, the parameters in this query should be dynamic in part to allow our marketing team to adjust the conditions for the long term discounts.

 #### Fraud detection

-If an user fulfills at least 7 of the following conditions, he or she will be flagged as a potential fraudster:
+If an user performs 3 transactions in less than an hour (`event_type` is `booking`) and fulfills at least 3 of the following conditions, he or she will be flagged as a potential fraudster:

-* 3 transactions in less than an hour (`event_type` is `booking`)
 * each transaction `price` is more than 1000
 * the aggegated `price` of the 3 transactions is more than 5000
 * 3 different `device` in less than an hour